 The manufacturer of the wands (Northwest Marine Technology, Inc.) has the ability to test and increase the detection range of wands to a new minimum standard (3.2 cm).
 Wands that meet this new standard are marked with a silver battery cap.
-The Northwest Indian Fish Commission (NWIFC) conducted a field test of these newer wands on returning Chinook at three hatcheries in the fall of 2010.
+The Northwest Indian Fish Commission (NWIFC) conducted a field test of these newer wands on returning Chinook at three hatcheries in the fall of 2010 (Olson 2010).
 The study found high detection rates (99% for all samples combined) with just external wanding.
 In addition, some of the missed tags were detected with subsequent wanding in the mouth.
 The technique of "mouth wanding" (wanding the fish both externally on the snout and inside the mouth on the palate) is therefore still recommended with these wands.

 Table 2-2.
-Proposed fishery sampling methods for tagged Coho Salmon in 2013.
+Proposed fishery sampling methods for tagged Coho Salmon in 2014.

-D .
-T: 1 Type of Region Fishery Sampling Comments Alaska Commercial Visual Sport Visual Northern Commercial Electronic/Visual Some terminal areas are not sampled.
-Freezer BC troll is sampled electronically; other catches are sampled visually.
-Sport Visual Anglers are encouraged to turn in heads from (Voluntary) marked Coho only; therefore, tag recoveries of unmarked Coho are not expected (fisheries are non-selective).
-West Coast Commercial Electronic Incidental recoveries in fisheries on other Vancouve species; non-retention of unmarked Coho. r Island Sport Visual Anglers are encouraged to turn in heads from (Voluntary) marked Coho only; therefore, tag recoveries of unmarked Coho are not expected (fisheries are mostly mark-selective).
-Strait of Commercial Electronic Incidental recoveries in fisheries on other Georgia species; non-retention of unmarked Coho.
-Sport Visual Anglers are encouraged to turn in heads from (Voluntary) marked Coho only; therefore, tag recoveries of unmarked Coho are not expected (fisheries are mostly mark-selective).
-Puget Commercial Electronic Sound Sport Electronic Washington Commercial Electronic Coast Sport Electronic Oregon Commercial Electronic The only commercial Coho fishery on the Coast Oregon coast proposed to occur is North of Cape Falcon and is mark-selective; therefore, ~ recoveries of unmarked Coho are not expected.
+Region Fishery Type of Sampling Comments Alaska Commercial Visual Sport Visual Northern BC Commercial Electronic/Visual Some terminal areas are not sampled.
+Freezer troll is sampled electronically; other catches are sampled visually.
+Sport Visual (Voluntary) Anglers are encouraged to turn in heads from marked Coho only; therefore, tag recoveries of unmarked Coho are not expected (fisheries are non-selective).
+West Coast Vancouver Commercial Electronic Incidental recoveries in fisheries on other species; non-retention of unmarked Coho.
+Island Sport Visual (Voluntary) Anglers are encouraged to turn in heads from marked Coho only; therefore, tag recoveries of unmarked Coho are not expected (fisheries are mostly mark-selective).
+Strait of Georgia Commercial Electronic Incidental recoveries in fisheries on other species; non-retention of unmarked Coho.
+Sport Visual (Voluntary) Anglers are encouraged to turn in heads from marked Coho only; therefore, tag recoveries of unmarked Coho are not expected (fisheries are mostly mark-selective).
+Puget Sound Commercial Sport Electronic Electronic Washington Commercial Electronic Coast Sport Electronic Oregon Coast Commercial Electronic The only commercial Coho fishery on the Oregon coast proposed to occur is North of Cape Falcon and is mark-selective; therefore, recoveries of unmarked Coho are not expected.
 Sport Electronic The ocean sport fishery is mark-selective except for a non-selective season during the first few weeks of September.
-Tag recoveries from Columbia Commercial Electronic unmarked Coho are anticipated in September.
-River Sport Electronic California Commercial Visual Camonna Sport Visual D POIT v 15uui
+Tag recoveries from unmarked Coho are anticipated in September.
+Columbia Commercial Electronic River Sport Electronic California Commercial Sport Visual Visual

 Table 2-3.
-Proposed fishery sampling methods for tagged Chinook Salmon in 2013.
+Proposed fishery sampling methods for tagged Chinook Salmon in 2014.